AdirHalfon/CTF-Write-Ups/Matrix/Fly_Me_To_The_Moon/README.md

 ![Strings output](/Matrix/Fly_Me_To_The_Moon/images/strings.png)

 This string is base64 encoded(as the '=' suffix hints).
-To decode it we can use free online services OR we can write an extremely short python script...
+To decode it we can use free online services such as CyberChef OR we can write on our own an extremely short python script...
 Of course I would choose the second option :upside_down_face:

 ```python